What are ETFs?

 MER stands for management expense ratio and is the total cost for administering and distributing an ETF.
 Used interchangeably with the term expense ratio, the MER is the cost investors pay for the privilege of buying an ETF.

-If an ETF lists its MER as 0.3% and the investor has $10,000 invested in that fund, they will pay $30 every year in fees.
-Similarly, if a MER is as high as 1% the investor will pay $100 on the same $10,000 investment.
+If an ETF lists its MER as 0.3% and the investor has $10,000 invested in that fund, it will pay $30 every year in fees.
+Similarly, if an MER is as high as 1% the investor will pay $100 on the same $10,000 investment.

 Apart from MERs, investors will often face another charge when buying ETFs which is called a dealing cost.
 Dealing costs vary depending on your online broker and need to be considered before making any ETF trade.

 The Net Asset Value (NAV) of an ETF is the value of all the assets held by the fund, less any liabilities, divided by the ETFs shares outstanding.
 The NAV is usually expressed as the value per share and provides a good indication of the fair value of a single share of an ETF.
 Investors can use the NAV as a reference point when considering either buying or selling shares of an ETF.

 The yield, or distribution yield, of an ETF, is the amount your investment is expected to earn during a specific time period.
 The yield is listed as a percentage and represents the amount of cash paid by the ETF to its investors over the course of a year.

 Since the yield of an ETF provides a cash benefit to investors regardless of how the fund performs, those looking for a fixed income should consider ETFs with a higher yield.

 AUM stands for assets under management and represents the total amount of money invested in a specific ETF.
 When investors buy or sell their shares of an ETF, the AUM will fluctuate accordingly.